mwheymans/psfmi/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+Added small executable examples in all the exported functions' Rd files to illustrate the use of the exported function.
+Deleted comments in examples.

+## Resubmission
+This is a resubmission.
+In this version I have:
 Provided small executable examples.
 Omitted cat()/print() in functions and used message() on a minority basis.
 Changed the functions so that the user can extract separate objects.